Job Fairs for Veterans

 Strengthening Veterans Education Benefits

 We have a moral imperative to ensure that those who have sacrificed for our country obtain the best education possible, one that will equip them with the skills they need to find a good job, repay their college loans, and go on to live productive lives.
 When I returned from Southeast Asia, the G.I.
 Bill made it possible for me to go to business school at the University of Delaware.
-Our vets returning home from across the world today deserve the same – if not better – opportunities I received almost 40 years ago.
-That’s why I introduced the Military and Veterans Education Protection Act.
+Our vets returning home from across the world today deserve the same – if not better – opportunities than I received all those years ago.
+That’s why I introduced the Military and Veterans Education Protection Act of 2015.
 This legislation encourages all schools to provide high-quality educational opportunities to our service members and veterans, while ensuring that we get better results from taxpayer funded programs like the Post-9/11 G.I.
 Bill.

 Sen. Carper with Delaware's Heroes